This article is supported by the Minnesota Arrowhead Association.

 On the North Shore

-Cook County is home to the Lake Superior North Shore communities of Lutsen, Tofte, Schroeder, Grand Marais and Grand Portage, plus the scenic, paved, wilderness route known as the Gunflint Trail.
-The best source for ATV trail advice is the Cook County ATV Club.
+Cook County is home to the Lake Superior North Shore communities of Lutsen, Tofte, Schroeder, Grand Marais, Grand Portage and the Gunflint Trail with hundreds of miles of wilderness backroads to explore.
+A new mobile based regionally specific GPS map is available on Avanza to help guide your adventure.
+However, the best source for ATV trail advice is the Visit Cook County Information Center.

 The Iron Range

 On the Iron Range in the central part of the region, Jeeps will find the toughest four miles of riding in the state--maybe even the Midwest--at Mesabi Mountain.
-With 12 ATV-friendly communities and plenty of hotels and campgrounds, the area is also home to the 11-mile Chisholm ATV Trail, the 39-mile flat but scenic Alborn-Pengilly Trail (this trail crosses into Itasca County), and the 21-mile closed system, Big Aspen, just north of Virginia in the Superior National Forest.
+With 12 ATV-friendly communities and plenty of hotels and campgrounds, the area is also home to the 21-mile Chisholm ATV Trail, the 39-mile flat but scenic Alborn-Pengilly Trail (this trail crosses into Itasca County), and the 21-mile closed system, Big Aspen, just north of Virginia in the Superior National Forest.
+The Ranger Trails connect the communities of Aurora, Biwabik, Hoyt Lakes and more, and the new Virginia trail crosses the state's tallest bridge and connects to the Off-Highway Vehicle Recreation Area expansion.
 Request or download a guide with Iron Range maps, including the OHV Park here.

 With trails ranging from easy to “most difficult,” safety is a top concern.
 Please read the OHV Regulations and be safe!